mitmedialab/prg-raise-playground/README.md

 - Node 16 is installed (if not, jump to: ...)
 - VS Code installed with Typescript Extension added (if not, jump to: ...)

-Run the following from the command line (NOTE for @parker: Check on windows git-bash):
+Run the following from the command line:
+(NOTE for @parker: Check on windows git-bash)

 ```shell script
 git clone git@github.com:mitmedialab/prg-extension-boilerplate.git